EisenVault/ev-alfresco-azure-adapter/README.md

 Initial version developed by the EisenVault development team.
 Reach us at contact@eisenvault.com Initial commit on 2nd October 2016

+EisenVault specialises in providing innovative and cost-effective document management solutions, with a focus on digital document management system.
+Operating in the Delhi NCR region in India, our team will help you define and setup document management workflows to suit your business needs.
+You can read more about us at www.eisenvault.com.

 #Credits
 Base Code taken from Ryan Berg's repository: https://github.com/rmberg/alfresco-s3-adapter Modified the above code to work with Azure.